zhangyang1014/DrumPadPlayground/Drum Pad Final.swiftpm/Documentation/APP_STORE_MATERIALS.md

 **Full Description**

-Transform your drumming with Melodic Drum Trainer - the interactive practice app that makes learning drums engaging, measurable, and fun!
+Transform your drumming with FingerDrumHero - the interactive practice app that makes learning drums engaging, measurable, and fun!

 **🥁 INTERACTIVE PRACTICE**
 • Real-time feedback on your timing and accuracy